-Here are the reasons behind the minimum scores in the example:
+Here are the reasons behind the minimum scores in the EHR example:

 Area Minimum scores C1-C4 Admit patient.
 Support is not really needed for this task.
 The customer can just keep his existing admission system. -2 C10 Perform clinical session.
-To avoid selecting a supplier who scores high elsewhere, but handles clinical sessions badly, we demand that the system supports clinical sessions at least as well as the present system.
+To avoid selecting a supplier who scores high else- where, but handles clinical sessions badly, we demand that the system sup- ports clinical sessions at least as well as the present system.
 0 C11-C Medication (considered one area).
 This too must be supported at least as well as today.
 0 D Data to record.
 We don't assess this separately.
 It is done indirectly when we assess how well the system supports the tasks.
 N/A F10 Integration with new external systems.
-We want this to be better than today.
+We want this to be better than today - it is one of the business goals.
 1 H1 Login and access rights for users.
 This must be at least as good as today.
 0 H2-5 Other security (one area).
-We accept that it is a bit worse than today. -1 I Usability and design.
+We accept that it is a bit worse than today. -1 1 Usability and design.
 This must be at least as good as today.
 0 J2 User training.
 This must be at least as good as today.
-It indirectly gets a financial score too because it is part of the investment costs.
+It indirectly gets a finan- cial score too because it is part of the investment costs.
 0 J4 Data conversion.
 This just has to be sufficient.
 It is a one-time issue.
 0 L1.
 Response times.
 This must be at least as good as today.
 0

 When the suppliers have submitted their proposals, the customer must assess each proposal.
 Chapter 4 explains how to give a score for each task, each integration, etc. and take notes about it.
-Based on these scores and notes, make a final score for each requirement area to indicate how well the entire area is supported.
-The final score may be an average, but a single bad score for one of the tasks may give a bad score for the entire area.
+Give a final score for each requirement area based on the scores and notes.
+A single bad score for one of the tasks may give a bad score for the entire area.
 Make a note of why the area is not supported adequately.